OpenSDP/OpenSDPsynthR/README.md

 #> Loading required package: Matrix
 ```

+The main function of the package is `simpop` which generates a list of data elements corresponding to simulated educational careers, K-20, for a user specified number of students.
+In R, a list is a data structure that can contain multiple data elements of different structures.
+This can be used to emulate the multiple tables of a Student Information System (SIS).

 ``` r
 out <- simpop(nstu = 500, seed = 213, control = sim_control(nschls = 3))
 #> Preparing student identities for 500 students...